In the Nikon D7500, the exposure dial is very clearly labeled for quick use and comfortable adjustment.

 Step 7-

-The next modes are U1 and U2.
-If you want to assign some special effects or exposure modes to your images, make use of the 2 User modes that come with the Nikon D7500.
-Use them for some low-light mode photography at U1 and use U2 for movies, action, or portraits.
+The U1 and U2 modes allow you to assign specific effects or exposure modes to your images.
+Utilize U1 for low-light photography and U2 for movies, action, or portraits.

 Step 8-